Weather ForecastDerbyshire, UK

 Please do not rely on the guidance below to navigate the hike.
 We highly recommend downloading the accompanying GPX file and loading it into a navigation device/app.
 Always take a physical map and compass with you as backup.
 Take care out there.

 - From the car park, turn right heading north along Marys Lane, passing the Old Nags Head pub.

 - After about half a mile from the car park, turn right following the fingerpost signed Grindsbrook.

 - Cross the bridge and head left onto the well defined slabbed path.

 - Continue along the path for about 1.5 miles, ascending up Grindsbrook.
-Note that the well defined path becomes less so, and much more rocky.
+Note that the well-defined path becomes less so and much rockier.
 Some scrambling may be necessary.

 - Once at the top on Edale Moor, signified by a large cairn, turn left along the path towards Grindlow Knoll.

-- Continue along the path from where it eventually decends back into Edale, bringing you out at the Old Nags Head pub.
+- Continue along the path from where it eventually descends back into Edale, bringing you out at the Old Nags Head pub.

-- After a pint, head south back along Marys Lane, retracing your steps back to the car park.
+- After refreshments, head south back along Marys Lane, retracing your steps back to the car park.